Cricket: New Zealand V Australia 2nd Test Scoreboard - UrduPoint

 Cricket: New Zealand V Australia 2nd Test Scoreboard

-Christchurch, (APP - UrduPoint / Pakistan Point News - 9th Mar, 2024) Scoreboard at stumps on day two of the second Test between New Zealand and Australia in Christchurch on Saturday:
+Christchurch, (APP - UrduPoint / Pakistan Point News - 10th Mar, 2024) Scoreboard after New Zealand's second innings on day three of the second Test against Australia in Christchurch on Sunday:

 New Zealand 1st innings 162 (T. Latham 38; Hazlewood 5-31, Starc 3-59)